pythonarcade/arcade/CONTRIBUTING.md

 ### Building & Testing Documentation

-You can build documentation locally using the following steps.
+You can build & preview documentation locally using the following steps.

 Change into the doc directory:
 ```commandline